Guide to Work, Study, Travel and Living Abroad

 Selection Criteria for a Great City to Live In

-Here are suggested key criteria to create a checklist when searching to live in a great city:
+Here are suggested vital criteria to create a checklist when searching for a great city to move abroad:

 • Cost of Living